Finland · tool

 Karjalanpiirakka

-A traditional Karelian pasty with a thin rye crust, typically filled with rice porridge or mashed potatoes and topped with 'munavoi' (egg butter).
-It's a comforting and hearty snack, perfect for breakfast or a light lunch.
+A traditional Karelian pastry with a thin rye crust, typically filled with rice porridge or mashed potatoes and topped with 'munavoi' (egg butter).
+It's a comforting, savory snack that showcases Finnish baking traditions.

 Lohikeitto